 Uncontrolled diabetes can damage your nerves, veins, and arteries.
 Long-term high blood sugar levels can damage your eyes and kidneys.
 Damage to arteries increases your risk of heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 Diabetes is life-threatening if it is not controlled.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 A dietitian may work with you to find a meal plan that will help you control your blood sugar.
 Ask caregivers how your favorite foods may fit into this meal plan.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 - Insulin: This medicine may be given to decrease the amount of sugar in your blood.
 It helps your body move the sugar to your cells, where it is needed for energy.

-- Blood glucose test: Caregivers will check your blood sugar level at least 3 times each day.
+- Blood glucose test: Healthcare providers will check your blood sugar level at least 3 times each day.
 This is usually done before meals and at bedtime.
 Your blood is tested in a glucose monitor.

 - Random blood glucose test: This test may be done any time of the day.
 A blood sample will be tested for the amount of sugar it contains.